Shahama13/CuisineFusion-Food-Ordering-Webapp/README.md

 ORDER SUMMARY : Displays a comprehensive order summary before the final purchase.Includes a breakdown of items, quantities, and total cost.

-REVIEWS?RATINGS : Enables users to create/update reviews and ratings for products
+REVIEWS/RATINGS : Enables users to create/update reviews and ratings for products.

 PAYMENT GATEWAY INTEGRATION : Utilizes Razorpay for a secure and seamless payment gateway integration.